opensearch-project/project-website/README.md

 2. Install [Ruby](https://www.ruby-lang.org/en/) and [RVM](https://rvm.io/)
 3. Install [Jekyll](https://jekyllrb.com/)
 4. Install dependencies: `bundle install`
+5. Generate data for website by running `/bin/bash generate.sh`
-5. Build: `bundle exec jekyll serve` for the local server, `bundle exec jekyll build` for one off builds.
+6. Build: `bundle exec jekyll serve` for the local server, `bundle exec jekyll build` for one off builds.
 Either way, the HTML of the site is generated to `/_site`

 and then browse the site at [`http://127.0.0.1:4000/`](http://127.0.0.1:4000/).
 ## Credit